I recently watched a podcast episode about the value of reviewing your goals and I thought I’d pass them along to you.

 Principles of Review

 The unexamined life is not worth living – Socrates

-I could put it this way, “the unexamined youth ministry isn’t worth building”.
+I would put it this way, “the unexamined youth ministry isn’t worth building”.

 Not reviewing your goals, events or programs means you know neither success or failure.
+You don’t really know if you were successful.
 Neutrality is the enemy of progress.
 You have to be willing to dig into your youth ministry, as well as yourself, and call out the good, the bad, and the ugly.

 Set a schedule for review

 Examine yourselves to see whether you are in the faith; test yourselves.
 Do you not realize that Christ Jesus is in you—unless, of course, you fail the test?2 Corinthians 13:5